dannyvankooten/laravel-vat/README.md

 ## Usage

-Check out the [vat.php README](https://github.com/dannyvankooten/vat.php) for general usage of this package.
+Check out the [ibericode/vat README](https://github.com/ibericode/vat) for general usage of this package.

 #### Facades

-Using facades, retrieving an instance of the classes provided by vat.php is easy:
+You can use facades to retrieve an instance of the classes provided by ibericode/vat.

 ```php
 use DvK\Laravel\Vat\Facades\Rates;